-Cathedral Square.
-The Square is currently closed to the public.
-However it is possible to get to the edge of the Square, and view Christchurch's Anglican gothic revival Cathedral which was badly damaged, and which awaits a final decision on its fate.
+The centrepiece of Cathedral Square is Christchurch’s Anglican gothic revival Cathedral.
+It is still undergoing earthquake repairs and remains closed to visitors.
 The other prominent feature in the Square is 18-metre high Chalice, one of sculptor Neil Dawson’s great public artworks.
 The conical structure represents leaves of native trees of Canterbury, swirling in an eddy of the nor’west wind.

-The Christchurch Botanic Gardens are 30 hectares (74 acres) within a picturesque loop of the Avon River.
+You can while away an hour or two exploring the Christchurch Botanic Gardens, a 30 hectares (74 acres) park mostly set within a loop of the Avon River.
 The first plantings were in 1863, only 13 years after the founding of Christchurch.
 There is now an extensive collection of specimen trees from around the world.
 There are also large beds of annual and perennial flowering plants, and a number of conservatories.
 There is also a large New Zealand native tree and shrub section.

-You can go Punting on the Avon river from a couple of locations near the city centre.
-Alternatively, if you prefer to propel yourself, you can hire a kayak or rowboat from the Antigua Boatsheds, and paddle through the Botanical Gardens.
+You can go Punting on the Avon River from the Antigua Boatsheds near the city’s public hospital.
+Alternatively, if you prefer to propel yourself, you can hire a kayak or rowboat from the Antigua Boatsheds, and enjoy a very pleasant paddle through the Botanical Gardens.

-Christ's College, next to the Canterbury Museum, is one of the oldest schools in New Zealand, and has a number of historic buildings attractively arranged around a large quadrangle in the tradition of old public schools in Britain.
-You can peer through the gates at the quadrangle, but to go further you need to take a tour, which run three times per week in the summer months.
+Christ’s College, next to the Canterbury Museum, is one of the oldest schools in New Zealand.
+It has a number of historic buildings attractively arranged around a large quadrangle in the tradition of old public schools in Britain.
+You can peer at the quadrangle through the gates, but to go further you need to take a tour, which run three times per week in the summer months.

-Victoria Square.
-Currently closed to the public.
-The square, with its early 20th century statues of Queen Victoria and explorer James Cook, is a reminder of the very strong sentiment still attached to Britain at that time.
+Victoria Square, with its early 20th century statues of Queen Victoria and explorer James Cook, is a reminder of the very strong sentiment that was attached to Britain at that time.
 Near the Avon River is a pou, a tall Maori carving with themes of Maori mythology and the relationship of the local Ngai Tahu tribe with the land and resources in Canterbury.

 Other Christchurch attractions

-Riccarton Bush is the largest surviving remnant of the forests that once covered the Canterbury Plains in pre-human times, and it is situated right in Christchurch, only ten minutes driving (or an easy bus ride or 40 minute walk) from the city centre.
-As you walk among the tall kahikatea trees, only the distant hum of traffic tells you that you are in a large city.
-With its diverse native trees, climbers and ferns, it is recommended for anyone with a botanical interest.
-A new predator-proof fence means that you may see and hear various native birds including the fantail, grey warbler, bellbird and keruru (NZ's large native pigeon).
-A visit to Riccarton Bush (and Deans Cottage, below) is part of The Inside Story's full-day Christchurch tour.
+Riccarton Bush is the largest surviving remnant of the forests that once covered the Canterbury Plains in pre-human times, and it is situated right in Christchurch, only a few minutes driving (or an easy bus ride or 40 minute walk) from the city centre.
+As you walk among the tall kahikatea trees, only the distant hum of traffic reminds you that you are in a large city.
+With its diverse native trees, climbers and ferns, this is recommended for anyone with a botanical interest.
+A predator-proof fence makes this a sanctuary for native birds such as fantails, grey warblers, bellbirds, silvereyes and kereru (NZ’s large native pigeon).

-If you are an aviation lover, visit the Air Force Museum at Wigram.
-There are 28 historical military aircraft (World War II and post-war), plus hands-on displays, under the one roof.
+If you are an aviation buff, visit the Air Force Museum at Wigram.
+There are 28 historical military aircraft (World War II and post-war), plus hands-on displays, all under a single roof.

 Walks near Christchurch

 The best walks in the immediate vicinity of Christchurch are in the once-volcanic Port Hills on the southern edge of the city.
-A network of tracks weave around rock outcrops, through patches of native forest and scrub, and across tussock tops.
-The full traverse is known as the Crater Rim Walkway - since it often meets the Summit Road (and other roads), it is easy to just walk sections of this track at a time.
+A network of tracks weave around rock outcrops, through patches of native forest and shrubland, and across tussock tops.
+The full traverse is known as the Crater Rim Walkway.
+Because this often meets the Summit Road (and other roads), it is easy to just walk sections of this track at a time.
 There are excellent views over the city and Canterbury Plains to the mountains, and also across Lyttelton Harbour.